spine-tools/Spine-Toolbox/docs/source/examples/first_entity_class_and_entity.rst

 First Entity Class And Entity
 *****************************

-This basic-level tutorial guides you through creating an entity class and an entity.
+This basic level tutorial guides you through creating an entity class and an entity.

 Adding Entity Classes
 =====================